makomweb/symfony-5-the-fast-track/README.md

 Supposed _dot_ (Graphviz) is in your PATH you can run the following:

 `symfony console workflow:dump comment | dot -Tpng -o workflow.png`

+## Slack O-Auth Access Token

+1. Visit Your apps at api.slack.com/apps.
+2. Click on an app.
+3. In the Install app section, click Reinstall app.
+Your new tokens will appear at the top of the page.

+I have added the user token scopes _channels:write_, _chat:write_.

+The access token looks like this:
+`xoxp-...-c`

+Create a Slack DSN like this:

+slack://ACCESS_TOKEN@default?channel=CHANNEL

+slack://xoxp-...-c@default?channel=CHANNEL